-- Once applicants pass the State examination and have met all other requirements, applicants can be cleared to sit for the NAB Examinations, which are considered entry level examinations.
+- Once applicants pass the State examination and have met all other requirements, applicants can be cleared to sit for the NAB Examinations (not all licenses currently require a NAB Examination), which are considered entry level examinations.

 - NAB is an association of Boards from around the country, just like OSBELTCA, with the same role in other states.
 The association has a battery of examinations, prepared by representatives from all over the United States over a number of years, with four different examination types and a number of different exam forms.
-The “Core” examination covers “core administrator” knowledge items in the 5 Domains of Practice, and there are 3 different “Line of Service” or “LOS” examination modules, one each for NHA, RCAL and HCBS (Home and Community Based Services) license types.
+The “Core” examination covers “core administrator” knowledge items in the Domains of Practice, and there are 3 different “Line of Service” or “LOS” examination modules available for Board use, one each for NHA, RCAL and HCBS (Home and Community Based Services) license types.

 Providing and Approving Training

 - Concerning the ongoing concern of a licensees’ continued competency, the Board oversees “continuing education.”

 - OSBELTCA has determined a minimum number of continuing education units (CEU’s) an administrator is required to attend each year to be able to maintain competency, the number of hours differing by license type.

 - The Board audits licensed administrators (annually and at random) to assure that continuing education is being accomplished.

 - OSBELTCA approves local programs for CEU’s and accepts programs approved through NAB’s rigid review process as well.